dmcmcmahon714/project_4_front_end/README.md

-This is a full stack web forum built with Ruby on Rails using the devise gem and postgresQL.
-Commenting and likes with full CRUD functionality make an ideal environment for music discussion.

-Feature:

-User Authentication
-Posts
-Likes
-Comments
-Tag Sorting
+This app allows a user to keep track of when their favorite albums will be coming out.
+The API was built with Ruby on Rails and PostgresQL.
+Fake data provided by faker.
+The back end connects to the client side with rack-cors.
+The front end was built in React.

+Features:
+Add releases
+Edit Releases
+Delete Releases
+Embedded new release spotify player

 Technoligies Used:

-Ruby on Rails
-Devise
-SASS-rails
-PostgresQL
-Simple Form
-Faker
-Bootstrap
+Node.js
+CORS
+Express
+Mongoose
+Sessions
+React
+React-Bootstrap
+React-Router-DOM